JackEngelmann/nlpanno/README.md

 ### Step 4: Start the Server

-Finally, you can start the server (backend):
+Finally, you can start the server:
 ```python
 nlpanno.scripts.start_server(db, handle_update=handle_update)
 ```

-At the moment, the client applictation (frontend) needs to be started separately with `cd client && npm run start`.

-You should see the annotation tool in the browser now on `http://localhost:3000/`.
+You should see the annotation tool in the browser now on `http://localhost:8000/`.

 ## Disclaimer